 Issues can arise with the integration of libraries that use non-Java exception handling or other error handling mechanisms, e.g. exit codes.

+Issues can arise with the integration of libraries that come from earlier versions of the same program, More needed.
+See clause 7 Java issues.

 To alleviate some of these issues, wrappers such as the Java native interface can be used.
 Though wrappers can make the interfacing easier, third-party wrappers can be error-prone and impact performance through the overhead of the wrapper.

 Project qualification processes can help to determine the suitability of external libraries for the intended usage that considers the compatibility of such libraries with the system under development.